Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

    .. image:: media/vpk_noc-settings.png

-8. From the Inputs tab, configure the following settings for the 8 **AXI Slave interfaces** as shown below.
+8. From the Inputs tab, configure the following settings for the eight **AXI Slave interfaces** as shown below.

    .. image:: media/noc-axi.png